 - Validate data integrity through automated testing and checks

-Optimizing for Cost-Efficiency
+Optimizing for cost efficiency

 DWaaS pricing is consumption-based, so optimizing resource utilization can significantly reduce costs.
 Proper workload planning and auto-scaling features can prevent unnecessary expenses.